Nott and Associates is committed to designing and building

 Whether it be a place for your kids to play soccer or a place for you to sit back and read a book.
 To get the most out of your landscape you need to start with a good design.

 You can create environmentally conscientious landscape that suits your needs by following these basic suggestions:

 - Monitor and maintain irrigation systems by fixing leaks and avoiding overspray.

 - Watering at night will reduce evaporation and maximize time for absorption.

 - Use ‘Smart Control’ sprinkler timers with integral weather stations that can detect rain and outside temperature and automatically adjust system as needed.

 - Use native plants that use less water and help maintain the local ecosystem.

 - Native plants helps supports local insects that pollinate and regulate other species.

-- Leave grass higher in summer to increase shading and add bark to planter beds to reduce evaporation.
+- Leave grass taller in summer to increase shading and add bark to planter beds to reduce evaporation.

 - Minimize grass areas or substitute a traditional lawn for Meadow Grass or Deer Grasses that uses 50 % less water than traditional lawns.

 - A typical lawn needs 70 inches of water per year and large amounts of fertilizer that can get into our ground water.